Roosevelt Williams (American football)

-Roosevelt Williams, Jr. (born September 10, 1978) is an American former professional football player and coach who was a cornerback in the National Football League (NFL) and is currently a defensive assistant for the New York Jets.
+Roosevelt Williams, Jr. (born September 10, 1978) is an American former professional football player and coach who was a cornerback in the National Football League (NFL).
+He most recently served as a defensive assistant for the New York Jets.
 He was selected by the Chicago Bears in the third round of the 2002 NFL draft.
 He played college football at Tuskegee University.

 Early life

 Roosevelt stayed in the crime-infested housing projects on the East side of Jacksonville, where he and NFL running back Leon Washington were neighbors.
 Roosevelt decided to attend Terry Parker High School in Jacksonville, Florida, which was 15 miles from his neighborhood.
 Williams felt the transition would keep him on focus and out of trouble.
 At Parker High School, he lettered in football, basketball and track.

 College career

 Williams attended Tuskegee University after transferring from Savannah State University.
 At Tuskegee, he was considered one of the top five cornerbacks in the nation for the upcoming 2002 NFL draft.
 He was invited to the NFL Combine, Senior Bowl and the East-West Shrine Bowl and decided to participate in the NFL Combine and Senior Bowl in which he was named starter at the All-Star Game.
 He was also arguably considered the best collegiate defender in the state of Alabama in 2002.
 Williams made All-American and first team all-Southern Intercollegiate Athletic Conference (SIAC) all of his four years playing at Tuskegee and Savannah State.